Overview: What are cardiac arrhythmias?

 There are several forms of cardiac arrhythmias:

-- Tachycardic arrhythmia: The heart beats faster than 100 times per minute.
-The so-called tachycardic cardiac arrhythmias include, for example, atrial fibrillation or ventricular tachycardia.
+- Tachycardic cardiac arrhythmia: The heart beats faster than 100 times per minute.
+The so-called tachycardic cardiac arrhythmias include atrial fibrillation, atrial flutter and ventricular tachycardia.

 - Bradycardic arrhythmia: The heart beats less than 60 times per minute.
 This bradycardic arrhythmia, in which the heart beats too slowly, can occur, for example, if the heart is not supplied with blood properly or, in the aging process, the normal stimulus-generating or stimulus-conducting system is infused with nonfunctional connective tissue.

-- Asystole: pauses from the heart’s natural clock, the sinus node, lasting longer than three seconds.
+- Asystole: Pauses in the heart’s natural rhythm generator, the sinus node, lasting longer than three seconds.

 We find out what type of cardiac arrhythmia is present based on a thorough examination.